Jobs Originating through Launching Travel Act will strengthen the economy and national security

 - Strengthen visa processing by setting timely goals for applicants;

-- Create a pilot program at the State Department to utilize videoconferencing technology for applicants who easy access to U.S. embassies;
+- Create a pilot program at the State Department to utilize videoconferencing technology for applicants who lack easy access to U.S. embassies;

 - Rename the Visa Waiver Program (VWP) the Secure Travel Partnership to more accurately reflect the realities of security and travel facilitation within the program;